Jumbo houses need jumbo loans.

 - Loan Amount: $1,004,302.89

 Lenders look for a higher credit score for jumbo loans than they do for a conventional mortgage.
 Your debt-to-income ratio is also important, and lenders tend to prefer anywhere from 43% to as low as 36%.

 The higher loan amount of a jumbo mortgage can make some banks uneasy, so to quell anxious nerves, they may ask for proof of reserve funds, such as savings or jewelry.
 This can go a long way in proving to a lender you are capable of repaying your loan.

 The down payment is larger, too.
-For an average home loan, many lenders will accept as little as 3%, even though personal finance experts typically recommend aiming for 20%.
+Many lenders will accept as little as 3% for an average home loan, even though personal finance experts typically recommend aiming for 20%.
 On jumbo mortgages, lenders will look for anywhere from 15% to 30% down on loans.
 Additional appraisals may also be required.

 Conforming loan limits — sometimes known as jumbo loan limits — are set by the Federal Housing Finance Agency (FHFA) every year and vary based on location.
 Certain high-cost areas may have higher loan limits than the baseline limit.
 Anything below these limits is considered a conforming loan, while anything above these limits is considered a jumbo loan.

 Here are the conforming loan limits for one-unit properties in 2022: